scheme-live/live/live/okvslite/README.md

 Return the timestamp of the given `TRANSACTION` as bytevector of 16 bytes using big-endian.
-This is not necessarly monotonically increasing timestamp (there might be gaps) and does not necessarly relate world clock.
+This is not necessarly monotonically increasing timestamp (there might be gaps) and does not necessarly relate to world clock, but it increments across database open and close.

-Note: [ULID](https://github.com/ulid/spec) is a good starting point.

 ### `(okvslite-call-with-cursor db proc) okvslite? procedure? → (values (every any?))` generic